corporate social responsibility

 Cross Training Ministries is a one-year residential Christ-centered, discipleship regeneration program that ministers the gospel to drug addicts & alcoholics 18-25 years old & their families.
 They believe the Christian discipleship approach to drug & alcohol addictions produces the most effective & enduring results.
-Their program requires a 12-month commitment focused on goal making, inner healing, & connecting with Christ.
+Their program requires a 12-month commitment focused on goal-making, inner healing, & connecting with Christ.
 While in the program, individuals are assigned to a work task for approximately five hours each day according to their physical ability & skills.
-The purpose of this is to learn a good work ethic, apply relational skills, & develop teamwork in a safe, closely supervised environment.
+This aims to learn a good work ethic, apply relational skills, & develop teamwork in a safe, closely supervised environment.

 With a mission to provide the families of young children with life-saving skills such as CPR, educational workshops, mentoring, & necessary provisions for their infants & children, Ella’s Closet opened its doors in 2015 as a ministry of the Light House Café.
 Full of clothing, baby gear, toiletries, formula, diapers, & much more, Ella’s Closet is stocked with everything you could think of for infants & children through five years of age.
-To “shop” mothers attend workshops or classes offered throughout the month which earn them “Ella Bucks”.
-Ella’s Closet also organizes special mission projects to help families with children in need such as those impacted by natural disasters or families who have been displaced due to house fires, etc.
+To “shop,” mothers attend workshops or classes offered throughout the month, which earn them “Ella Bucks.”
+Ella’s Closet also organizes special mission projects to help families with children in need, such as those impacted by natural disasters or families displaced due to house fires.

 Horses that Help is a non-profit 501(c)3 ministry using rescued & rehabilitated horses to impact the lives of at-risk youth, children in foster care, & children with special needs.
 They currently serve 80-200 children per month.
-Kids with special needs, teens that are facing crossroads, youth that is considered “at-risk”, & teens in foster care.
 In a supportive, safe, caring environment, these kids thrive & are empowered through each obstacle they overcome.

 The Refuge Ranch, Inc. opened in January 2007 to offer women in addiction a safe residential environment to address drug & alcohol addiction from a Christ-centered perspective.
 The founder, Fred Beeson, established The Refuge Ranch on a 120-acre piece of property in rural Martin County with a commitment to provide services to adult women.
 The Refuge Ranch provides a long-term residential program for women to reach their recovery goals & experience a new life despite their inability to pay for the program.

 SafeSpace is a non-profit United Way organization serving victims of domestic violence in Martin, St. Lucie, & Indian River counties in Florida.
-In addition to a 60-bed Emergency Shelter, Safe Space also provides a Supportive Living program for individuals in need of longer-term housing as well as outreach services for those who choose not to enter a shelter but whose lives are being affected by domestic violence.
+In addition to a 60-bed Emergency Shelter, Safe Space also provides a Supportive Living program for individuals needing longer-term housing and outreach services for those who choose not to enter a shelter but whose lives are affected by domestic violence.